JauntyJJS/jaunty-blogdown/content/blog/2022-06-23-UseR-2022/index.md

 ## Introduction

 The useR!
-2022 Virtual Conference is a great opportunity for me to learn new things about R as well as to meet new people along the way.
+2022 Virtual Conference has provided me to new things about R as well as an opportunity to meet new people along the way.

-Here is a list of things that inspire me to be a better programmer and analyst.
+Here is a narrative of what happened during my participation in the conference, which inspires me to be a better programmer and analyst.

 ## Day 1